… from Southfront

 Intense clashes already took place between Ankara-led forces and the YPG west of Manbij and both sides suffered casualties in late February and early March.

 Turkey has been also deploying additional troops and military equipment in Syria and Ankara-led militant groups are preparing to storm the important YPG-held town of Tell Rifat.

 There is still no official reports which areas the Syrian army will control in the Manbij countryside.
 However, there are two options (important – the map in the article shows approximate areas which could be transfered to the Syrian army):

 - The Syrian army enters villages west of Manbij (1 on the map).
 Thus, Ankara will not be able to attack the YPG/SDF from this direction because this will lead to an escalation between Turkey and the Syrian-Iranian-Russian alliance.
 This is not a useful option for Ankara at this moment.
 In this case, Turkey-led forces will be able to attack Manbij only from the direction of Jarabulus, from the south.

 - The Syrian army enters villages west and north of Manbij (1, 2 on the map).
 This will prevent any Turkish attempts to attack the SDF/YPG in the coutnryside of Manbij.
 On the other hand, this option pushes the “US-backed force” to transfer more villages to the Syrian government.

 In any case, one problem will remain.
 Ankara-led forces will still be able to attack the YPG/SDF in northwestern Syria and Tell Rifat will be an obvious target for this effort.

-Posted by Jim W. Dean, Managing Editor on March 2, 2017, With 2470 Reads Filed under Investigations.
+Posted by Jim W. Dean, Managing Editor on March 2, 2017, With 2479 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.